MichaelScoggins/yuzuriha_combos_mizuumi/readme.md

 this "project" is merely an exercise in improving readability as i attempt to internalize every combo in this impressive list. it is also going to reflect my (lack of) proficiency in markdown.

-i figured it could help someone else, so here it is. it also serves as a nice reference for myself in the highly likely event that i end up the only human to benefit from it in any way. changes are mostly formatting/highlighting-related, but I also will possibly add notes for further clarity on anything which confuses me too much. i will use footnotes any time i explicitly add info
+i figured it could help someone else, so here it is. it also serves as a nice reference for myself in the highly likely event that i end up the only human to benefit from it in any way. changes are mostly formatting/highlighting-related, but I also will possibly add notes for further clarity on anything which confuses me too much (i recently finished doing these combos and was a bit confused in many spots, and i am about to go through again from the right side of the screen this time). i will use footnotes any time i explicitly add or change anything

 if the original author/site of the combo guide has any problems or issues with this repo, i will immediately remove it

-it would seem there is a section on the original guide "Normals" which is empty? so i did not include it. i think they started a "far range combos" section with intent of including stance starters and normal starters (presumably 6X) but never got around to it :disappointed:
+it would seem there is a section on the original guide "Normals" that is empty? so i did not include it. i think they started a "far range combos" section with intent of including both stance starters and normal starters (presumably 6X) but never got around to the latter :disappointed:

 ---